-- XX% of children in our state have all available parents in the workforce. - ☐ High percentage of mothers return work in the first six weeks after the birth of a child. - XX% of eligible families do not receive child care assistance due to lack of funding. - ☐ XX% of parents have had to leave or change jobs due to challenges with child care. - ☐ One in every four women who reported becoming unemployed during the pandemic said it was because of a lack of child care.
+- XX% of children in our state have all available parents in the workforce. - ☐ High percentage of mothers return work in the first six weeks after the birth of a child. - XX% of eligible families do not receive child care assistance due to lack of funding. - ☐ XX% of parents have had to leave or change jobs due to challenges with child care. - □ Nationwide, women are quitting their jobs at a higher rate than men.
+That gender quit gap is widest in the states with the most child care disruptions.